Recently, there has been a major push toward law and order from even many democrats because of the crime surge plaguing the US.

 Why is the Narrative of the BLM Movement Anti-Science?

 Around 25% of the people killed by police yearly are black Americans, and around 50% are white.
 Hundreds of more white Americans are killed by police every year, but black Americans are shot and killed by police at a higher rate compared to their population percentage.

-The rate at which black Americans are killed by the police is what the national media uses to mislead those who click on their headlines, but there is one major omission that has led to nationwide destruction for almost a decade.
+The rate at which black Americans are killed by the police is what the national media uses to mislead those who click on their headlines, but there is one major omission that has led to billions of dollars of destruction across many major US cities.